Revenge Logo

 The Revenge logo is textual.
 It contains nothing but a provocative name.
 Its style is bold, gothic, and challenging.
 The inscription has an arch-like shape, although the curve is subtle.
 The arc effect arises from the varying lengths of the letters, which dip downwards.
 The closer to the edge, the more they protrude beyond the word’s boundaries, dropping lower than the rest.
 Conversely, the central glyphs are shorter than the side ones.

 The letters feature serifs that look like spikes, needles, and hooks.
-This is the brand founder’s reaction to external irritants – people who have caused him considerable harm.
-They have a very interesting shape: they resemble knives, machetes, saws, sabers, and yataghans, which fits into the concept of revenge and resentment towards society.
+This is the brand founder’s reaction to external irritants, people who have caused him considerable harm.
+They have a very interesting shape: they resemble knives, machetes, saws, sabers, and yataghans, which fit into the concept of revenge and resentment towards society.

 The symbols are evenly colored, without contrasting points or gaps, which is characteristic of this style.
 However, they have tiny notches along the edges, like damaged blades.
-The glyphs are vertically elongated, of uneven width, and primarily lowercase (except “R” since it is placed first).
+The glyphs are vertically elongated, uneven in width, and primarily lowercase (except “R,” since it is placed first).

 Font and Colors

 The brand’s logo features a custom typeface inspired by street graffiti.
 The letterforms resemble sharp blades or scratches made with sudden, forceful movements.
 This design style evokes street culture, rebellion, and the freedom of self-expression.
-In execution, the typeface shares similarities with Horst Blackletter and Abaddon by The Scriptorium while maintaining unique details and a distinct identity.
+In execution, the typeface resembles Horst Blackletter and Abaddon by The Scriptorium while retaining unique details and a distinct identity.

 The brand’s color scheme relies on a stark black-and-white contrast.
 This pairing amplifies the sense of defiance, reinforcing the brand’s focus on protest and dissent.
-Through this simple yet bold visual approach, the brand presents a striking and impactful image, firmly rooted in youth and street culture.
+Through this simple yet bold visual approach, the brand presents a striking, impactful image firmly rooted in youth and street culture.